Graduate Certificate of Diabetes Education

-The course comprises four credit points.
-Students seeking ADEA credentialing must successfully complete a 40 hour clinical practicum (while enrolled in the course), organised by academic staff and attend a five day workshop at Melbourne Burwood Campus scheduled during Trimester two.
-However please note if you are not registered in Australia as a health practitioner with the appropriate registering body you will not be able to seek credentialing with the ADEA nor will you be able to attend the 40 hour clinical practicum.
+Students seeking ADEA credentialing must successfully complete a 40 hour clinical practicum (while enrolled in the course), organised by academic staff and attend a three day seminar at Burwood (Melbourne) scheduled during Trimester two.
+If you are not registered in Australia as a health practitioner with the appropriate registering body you will not be able to seek credentialing with the ADEA nor will you be able to attend the 40 hour clinical practicum.

-|HND701||The Pathophysiology of Diabetes|
+|HND701||Pathophysiology of Diabetes|

-|HND732||Diabetes in Professional Contexts|
+|HND732||Diabetes in Social and Psychological Contexts|

 |HND702||Management of Diabetes|